-Sotrovimab is a medication that the FDA and Health Canada are allowing to be given for emergency/interim use to treat COVID-19.
-It is used by people 12 years of age and older who have recently tested positive for coronavirus, have had mild to moderate symptoms for no more than 10 days, and are not hospitalized.
+Sotrovimab is a medication that has been used to treat COVID-19 on an emergency/interim use basis.
+It is used by people 12 years of age and older who have recently tested positive for coronavirus, have had mild to moderate symptoms for no more than 7 days, and are not hospitalized.
 To receive sotrovimab, you must also be at high risk for COVID-19 complications due to older age, obesity, or ongoing medical conditions (such as lung, kidney, or heart disease, diabetes).
 Talk to your doctor about the risks and benefits of treatment with sotrovimab.Sotrovimab is an antibody which, when given soon after infection, can neutralize the coronavirus and may prevent worsening of COVID-19 symptoms.
-More information about sotrovimab is available from the FDA Fact Sheet for Patients, Parents, and Caregivers for Emergency Use and from the Health Canada Patient Medication Information sheet.
+More information about sotrovimab is available from the patient information sheet provided by your health care professional.
 If you are enrolled in a study, information should be provided by the doctor via the Informed Consent Form.There is limited information about how safe and effective sotrovimab is for treating COVID-19.
 Study results show that sotrovimab may help people who have recently tested positive for coronavirus stay out of the hospital.
 Sotrovimab is not for use by people who are hospitalized due to COVID-19, or who need supplemental oxygen or a ventilator due to COVID-19.The information in this document reflects emerging data, which is evolving and subject to reassessment.
 Users should be aware of these considerations in their review of sotrovimab, and it is always the responsibility of treating practitioners to exercise independent judgment in making care decisions.

 How to use Sotrovimab 500 Mg/8 Ml (62.5 Mg/Ml) Intravenous Solution (EUA) SARS-Cov-2 Antibodies - Bamlanivimab:Sotrovimab

 Sotrovimab is given one time by injection into a vein by a health care professional.
-It is infused over 30 or 60 minutes.
 A health care professional will observe you during your infusion and for at least another hour after your treatment in case you have serious side effects.

 Tell your doctor if your condition does not get better or if it gets worse.